Create a user Start Page

 - Click Page templates and ensure that Start Page is selected.

-- Click Create page, and under Select a template to use, click Start Page.
+- Under Select a template to use, select Start Page.

 - In the Name field, enter the name you want to use for the Start Page.
 Users will see this name at the top of their Start Page, so you might want to name it "Start" or "Start Page."